strathausen/ronny-cache/README.md

 # ronny-cache - async function cacher

-Do you sometimes have asynchroneous functions that do slow things, like parsing files,
+Do you sometimes have asynchronous functions that do slow things, like parsing files,